 By Annick Ireland, Founder of Immaculate Vegan

 Many brands are now experimenting with using vegetable-based PU, made from plant oils.
 This decreases many of the chemical hazards associated with making PU, and makes the PU more biodegradable.
-Good Guys Don't Wear Leather have introduced a zero CO2 emissions vegan leather in their footwear, made from polymers derived from natural renewable sources such as cereals and vegetable seeds; whilst Watson & Wolfe use a PU made from over 50% zero carbon plant oils.
+Good Guys Don't Wear Leather have introduced a zero CO2 emissions vegan leather in their footwear, made from polymers derived from natural renewable sources such as cereals and vegetable seeds; whilst Watson & Wolfe use a PU vegan leather made from over 50% zero carbon plant oils.

 Micronappa and Microsuede